patricksu/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-The figure below is showing the pipeline.
-It takes a raw image, use a classifier to search by sliding windows and give the boxes with vehicles in,then it draws a heatmap, and output the final bounding box.
+The give figures below are showing how the pipeline works.
+It takes a raw image, use a classifier to search by sliding windows and give the vehicle boxes, then it draws a heatmap, and outputs the final bounding box.

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: